zzalscv2/athena-atlas/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauTruthMatchingTool.rst

 Output
 ------

-Calling applyTruthMatch(xTau) or getTruth(xTau) adds a link to the truth lepton particle as decoration: ``truthParticleLink``.
+Calling getTruth(xTau) adds a link to the truth lepton particle as decoration: ``truthParticleLink``.
 A link to the matched truth jet is decorated as well with name ``truthJetLink``.
 Please check the validity of this link before trying to access the linked truth jet or make use of the